Geriatric Residency

 1:1 CLINICAL MENTORING

-Residents receive 4 hours of 1:1 mentoring with a geriatric clinical specialist each week (with a few scheduled weeks off each semester).
+As prescribed by ABPTRFE, residents receive 4 hours of 1:1 mentoring with a geriatric clinical specialist each week for a minimum of 150 hours.
 During this time, the mentor observes the resident during patient care (both evaluations and treatment sessions) and provides individualized feedback to the resident, both during and outside of direct patient care.
-The nature of mentoring in a clinical residency differs from that of a Clinical Instructor with an entry-level DPT student.
-Mentoring in a clinical residency requires a more in-depth reflective process by the resident and a less directed process by the mentor.
+Mentoring in a clinical residency requires an in-depth reflective process and active direction by the resident.

 SALARY & BENEFITS

-As an employee of the contracted clinical site, residents will earn a salary (commensurate with experience) at four days per week.
-As employees, this also allows residents to earn employee benefits including malpractice insurance, health insurance, vacation, holidays, etc., all consistent with the specific clinical site's benefits package.
+As an employee of the contracted clinical site, residents will earn a salary (commensurate with experience) payable at the employment percentage of .8 FTE.
+As employees, residents earn benefits including malpractice insurance, health insurance, vacation, and holidays consistent with the specific clinical site's benefits package.

 Upon successful completion of each semester, residents earn CEU credits for all of the didactic content from that semester.
-This totals more than 330 CEU credits for the entire residency year.
-Other unique residency benefits include free registration to the following conferences:
+This totals more than 300 CEU credits which apply towards annual license renewal.
+Residents are eligible for student rate APTA membership.
+Other unique residency benefits include paid registration to the following conferences:

 CLINICAL RESIDENCY DEFINED